Paulmicha/css-organization/README.md

 ### * Individual Components

-This is the central aspect in the process of establishing a standard design system component architecture, [such as GE’s Predix's for example](https://medium.com/ge-design/ges-predix-design-system-8236d47b0891).
+Our present goal is to progressively publish a growing [library of open-source components](https://github.com/reusable-components), so that other projects can reuse these just like any other NPM package.

-The goal is to progressively publish a growing library of packaged components (ideally MIT-licensed, which was my original objective when I started the [reusable-components Github organization](https://github.com/reusable-components)), so that other projects can reuse these just like any other NPM package (e.g. in `node_modules/` gitignored folder).
+One of the main challenge is defining the "boundaries" between components, which can be very subjective.
+Here's some advice from a javascript perspective : *"[don't overdo components](http://calmm-js.github.io/documentation/training/#/9/3) - Your components should do something substantial.
+Does it have a non-trivial model ?
+Is it a combination of elements you use in lots of places ?"*

 Here's [@benfrain's (eCSS) example structure](http://ecss.io/chapter5.html) :
 ```